Positive unlabeled learning with tensor networks: Abstract

 \section{Abstract}

 Positive unlabeled learning is a binary classification problem with positive and unlabeled data.
 It is common in domains where negative labels are costly or impossible to obtain, e.g., medicine and personalized advertising.
-We apply the locally purified state tensor network to the positive unlabeled learning problem and test our model on the MNIST image and 15 categorical/mixed datasets.
-On the MNIST dataset, we achieve state-of-the-art results even with very few labeled positive samples.
-Similarly, we significantly improve the state-of-the-art on categorical datasets.
-Further, we show that the agreement fraction between outputs of different models on unlabeled samples is a good indicator of the model's performance.
-Finally, our method can generate new positive and negative instances, which we demonstrate on simple synthetic datasets.
+Most approaches to positive unlabeled learning apply to specific data types (e.g., images, categorical data) and can not generate new positive and negative samples.
+This work introduces a feature-space distance-based tensor network approach to the positive unlabeled learning problem.
+The presented method is not domain specific and significantly improves the state-of-the-art results on the MNIST image and 15 categorical/mixed datasets.
+The trained tensor network model is also a generative model and enables the generation of new positive and negative instances.